lvgl/lvgl/docs/details/widgets/calendar.rst

 Parts and Styles
 ****************

-The calendar object uses the `Button matrix <widgets/buttonmatrix>`__ object under the hood to arrange the days into a matrix.
+The calendar Widget uses the :ref:`Button Matrix <lv_buttonmatrix>` Widget under the hood to arrange the days into a matrix.

 - :cpp:enumerator:`LV_PART_MAIN` The background of the calendar.
 Uses all the background related style properties.
 - :cpp:enumerator:`LV_PART_ITEMS` Refers to the dates and day names.
 Button matrix control flags are set to differentiate the